jeevanbisht/ConditionalAccessPolicies/resources/ConditionalAccessPolicies.md

 ## JSON representation
-Here is a sample JSON representation of the microsoft.graph.conditionalAccessApplications .
+Here is a sample JSON representation of the microsoft.graph.conditionalAccessApplications Complex type .

 ```json